Spotted Lanternfly

 How to identify SLF

 Adult spotted lanternflies are about one inch long and one half inch wide.
-Tan forewings that have black spots, while their signature colorful hindwings have lower red patches and upper black patches, separated with a white section in between.
+They have tan forewings that have black spots, and their signature colorful hindwings have lower red patches and upper black patches, separated with a white section in between.
 The red hindwings are mostly hidden unless the wings are spread.
 Adult SLF crawl, jump, or fly short distances.
 You will see adults from July to November.

 Fig 1: Side view of adult SLF